-The LAN has changed its approach to scrutiny, and no longer produces Local Scrutiny Plans for each local authority area.
-The LAN feeds into a National Scrutiny Plan instead, which includes scrutiny activities undertaken in all 32 Scottish Local Authorities.
-The National Scrutiny Plan was not updated in 2020/21 due to the COVID-19 pandemic.
-However, feedback received from the LAN indicated there were no areas of concern about the Council's progress on matters that were previously highlighted in the Council's most recent Local Scrutiny Plan, from 2019/20.
+The LAN has not issued a Local Scrutiny Plan for 2020/21 as a number of reviews by LAN members have been impacted by the COVID-19 pandemic.
+Feedback from the LAN indicated no areas of concern about the

+Council's progress on matters that were previously highlighted in the 2019/20 Local Scrutiny Plan.

 The Council's next Best Value Assurance Review is expected to take place in early January 2022.
 A Best Value Project team has been established to co-ordinate preparatory activity in advance of the assurance review.
-This includes identifying areas of best practice, and collating evidence that demonstrates how the Council follows best practice.
+This includes identifying areas of best practice, and collating evidence that demonstrates how the Council follows best practice and conducting self-assessment of Council practices in order to develop action plans for areas of improvement.